 The dam has an uncontrolled concrete spillway that is 200-ft-wide, located on the east end of the dam.
 Intake structures are located at various points on the lake and one downstream of the lake.
 The dam has two discharge gates/conduits that are 10 ft in diameter and are at the elevation of 200.00 ft NGVD located at the southeast side.
-The flood control pool is regulated by releasing a maximum of 3,000 cfs.
+The flood control pool is regulated by releasing a maximum of 3,000 cubic feet per second (cfs).